Alexandreledeuf/TextGenerator/README.md

 <p align="center"><img src="PytextLogo.PNG"\></p>

 # Pytext : TextGenerator
-- Pytext is a program that generate text.
-- This notebook allows you to generate texts (poems) using a deep learning model.
+- Pytext is a program that allows you to generate texts (poems) using a deep learning model.
 - The poem dataset is from : https://www.kaggle.com/michaelarman/poemsdataset

 # Requirement